RalPhD and The Autonomous Paper

 # output: notes.md — NOT the next paper to read

-In each case, you can see claude; this is the reasoning engine alone and not the hyper-tooled ferret you get in Claude Code that has access to all tools.
-For example, you can see that the in the first while loop , the scout only searches the web (i.e., web_search) whereas the deep reader only reads the PDF (i.e., read_pdf).
-This while loop — this is also called the inner loop — where it can keep using its allocated set of tools.
+In each case, you can see claude; this is the reasoning engine alone, not the hyper-tooled ferret you get in Claude Code with access to each and every tool it desires.
+In simplified terms, the scout’s main discovery tool is web_search, whereas the deep reader’s main input tools are for reading PDFs and writing notes.
+This while loop — also called the inner loop — is where each agent repeatedly uses its allocated set of tools.

-Each agent is then invoked inside a Ralph loop — this is the outer loop — as shown below:
+Conceptually, each agent is then invoked inside a Ralph loop — this is the outer loop — and one implementation path in RalPhD dispatches that agent through a Python runner, as shown below:

 while true; do